State Dept. 'Guts' Donald Trump's Curbs on Fortune 500's Visa Workers

 But the State Department’s June 12 bulletin provides a long list of many easy exemptions for Fortune 500 companies and their Indian staffing subcontractor.
 The document says Trump’s directions:

-Pompeo is the Secretary of State.
-Carl Risch is the Assistant Secretary of State for Consular Affairs.
+Pompeo is the secretary of state.
+Carl Risch is the assistant secretary of state for Consular Affairs.

 The list of exemptions is very wide:

-Travel by technical specialists, senior level managers, and other workers whose travel is necessary to facilitate the immediate and continued economic recovery of the United States … The petitioning employer has a continued need for the services or labor to be performed by the H-1B nonimmigrant in the United States.
+Travel by technical specialists, senior level managers, and other workers whose travel is necessary to facilitate the immediate and continued economic recovery of the United States. … The petitioning employer has a continued need for the services or labor to be performed by the H-1B nonimmigrant in the United States.

 Miano is an expert on visa worker laws and studied the long list of exemptions: